i96751414/torrest-cpp/README.md

 ### Cross compiling Torrest

 Similarly, one can also build Torrest using the pre-built docker image.
-To do so, one needs to use the `torrest` target:
+To do so, one needs to use the `torrest` target to build the Torrest executable or `libtorrest` for building Torrest as a library:

 ```shell
 make -f docker/Makefile torrest